aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ### 3. **Configure AWS account and region**

-Ensure AWS credentials are configured (`aws configure`), and bootstrap your account for CDK (if using CDK):
+Ensure AWS credentials are configured (`aws configure`), and bootstrap your account for CDK:

 ```bash
 cdk bootstrap --profile <profile> --region <region>